AOriole/git-github/1_git_basic.md

 - You can directly push the dir to Github via VS code.
 Also its Syc feature will do the pull & push for you.

 ```
-git remote add origion paste-URL : Attach remote github repo to local git on sys
+git remote add origin paste-URL : Attach remote github repo to local git on sys
 ```

 remote : workig with urls
 add : adds new url
-origion : what will be the name of url that you're going to add (like phoneBook) but by convetion all the repo's under your personal github a/c are named as Origion
+origin : what will be the name of url that you're going to add (like phoneBook) but by convetion all the repo's under your personal github a/c are named as Origin

 ```
-git remote -v : list all the URLs (origions) under your a/c in this github repo
+git remote -v : list all the URLs (origins) under your a/c in this github repo
 ```

 ```
-git push -u origion main : to push the local repo to remote repo
+git push -u origin main : to push the local repo to remote repo
 ```

-- origion : which url to push (customisable)
+- origin : which url to push (customisable)
 - main : on what branch of the remote github repo.
 - -u : flag links remote repo with local --> sets upstream i.e. if we wish to continue working & pushing changes on the same branch (e.g. main) we dont've to mention it everytime but just the first time & then just this cmd "git push"